The way we manage risks has given us a great performance for safe and incident-free workplaces.

 Our processes in 3 steps:

-At least once a month, Gasmar receives a tanker ship at its dock that usually comes from Houston, Texas, USA.
+At least once a month, Gasmar receives a ship with LPG imported by its customers at the dock next to its facilities.

 Experts connect the ship with our facilities through flexible connections.
-By means of a pump system, we load the LPG to our five tanks to keep a stock, enabling us to have the largest LPG storage on the west coast of South America.
+By means of a pump system, we load our tanks to keep a stock, enabling us to have the largest LPG storage on the west coast of South America.

-Get to know more details about our processes in the following virtual tour.
+For further details about our processes, take the following virtual tour.